HDrizzle/stack_machine/hardware_docs/led_matrix.md

 			Clock bit into driver
 		}
 		Update driver latch
-		Load latest written address/data into memory (this isn't necessary but is simpler then having another piece of logic that unly updates on input update)
+		Load latest written address/data into memory (this isn't necessary but is simpler then having another piece of logic that only updates on input update)
 	}
 }
 ```